0r4nd/TextEncoderLite/README.md

 Why this library since it already exists?<br>
 Because I didn't see that the TextEncoder library already existed!<br>
-Finally after renaming the library I wanted to make it the most performant polyfill available (successful)
+Finally after renaming the library I wanted to make it the most performant polyfill available.

 # Usage
 ```javascript